XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 Used to continue querying where we left off when paginating.
 Omitted if there are no more entries after this result.

 ### 1.7 Free CFTs
 When a holder creates a `CFTokenPage`, if the holder owns at most 2 items in the ledger including the new page, the account's owner reserve is treated as zero instead of the normal amount.
-This is following the status quo of how free trustlines work today.
+This is following the status quo of how free Trustlines work today.

 # 2. Appendices